Need pest help? Save $50 on your first recurring service today with code GET50

 Honey Bee Sting

-The stinger is barbed and located at the end the abdomen.
+The stinger is barbed and located at the end of the abdomen.
 It is tied to the digestive tract of the bee as is the venom sac that produces the venom.
-When a honey bee stings, its stinger, the venom sac and other parts of the honey bee’s body are pulled out and left behind, killing the bee.
+When a honey bee stings, its stinger, the venom sac, and other parts of the honey bee’s body are pulled out and left behind, killing the bee.
 Although the bee dies, its sting takes effect quickly, and, if the stinger is not removed quickly, the symptoms gradually increase as the venom sac continues to pump venom into the wound.
 Since the stinger is barbed, it often becomes lodged in the tissue of the animal.
 When a honey bee stings, it releases an alarm pheromone to alert the other workers in the colony.
 The result is other bees are recruited to the area to defend the colony as well.

-The numbers of stings also plays a role in the effects.
-As the number of stings increases, the severity of reaction also increases and can be lethal to anyone if stung too many times.
+The number of stings also plays a role in the effects.
+As the number of stings increases, the severity of the reaction also increases and can be lethal to anyone if stung too many times.
 If a person is stung or has medical concerns related to honey bees, they should seek a medical professional.

 Do Honey Bees Sting?